 RECOMMENDED: 30 Beautiful Beagle Mixes

 But to be specific, here are the main reasons why it’s likely a Beagle will get along with any other well-tempered dog.
-Still, it’s important you provide them with proper socialization.
+However, it’s important you provide them with proper socialization.

 This also a big reason why Beagles do well with children and family pets, such as cats.
 In the end, the Beagle will likely perceive them as members of the pack.
 As such, they tend to shower pack-members with love and affection.